khushal1198/khushal-k8s-manifests/README.md

 # khushal-k8s-manifests

-This repository contains Kubernetes manifests for the hello-grpc service deployed to the cluster.
+This repository contains Kubernetes manifests for the hello-grpc service and UI deployed to the cluster.

 ## Structure

 ```
 hello-grpc/
   deployment.yaml                    # Contains Deployment and Service for hello-grpc
+  hello-ui-deployment.yaml          # UI deployment and service
+  hello-ui-root-ingress.yaml        # Ingress for UI at /ui endpoint
+  hello-ui-api-ingress.yaml         # Ingress for API at /api endpoint
 ```

 ## GitOps Workflow